rspamd/rspamd.com/doc/modules/rbl.md

 }
 ~~~

-It is also possible to check DKIM signatures domains, HTML images URLs and email addresses (domain part) in mail's body part for URLs by using URL blacklists:
+URL blacklists can also be used to check DKIM signature domains, HTML image URLs, and email addresses (domain part) in the mail's body part for URLs.

 ~~~ucl
     "RSPAMD_URIBL" {